 When I was a kid in elementary school, I was bullied for a few years.
-It lasted only a year or two but the effect that had on me as a sensitive child formed how I would respond to certain things my entire life.
+I think it lasted only a year or two but the effect that had on me as a sensitive child formed how I would respond to certain things my entire life.

 Fast-forward thirty-some odd years and I was about to start my first business.
 I would have to shine a spotlight on myself and that triggered a lot of beliefs of what would happen when I did that.
 The last thing I wanted to do was call attention to me!